Volume 12, Issue 1 (Spring 2025) johe 2025, 12(1): 34-44 | Back to browse issues page

 XML Persian Abstract Print

-2- Kashan University of Medical Sciences, Iran , Hannani_m@yahoo.com
+2- Social Determinants of Health (SDH) Research Center, Kashan University of Medical Sciences, Kashan, Iran , Hannani_m@yahoo.com

-Background and Objective: The COVID-19 pandemic has been associated with a significant increase in anxiety and psychological distress among the population.
-Although mindfulness and coping strategies can reduce stress and negative emotions, death anxiety is often overlooked as one of the important psychological consequences of this pandemic.
-This study aimed to investigate the relationship between death anxiety and safe behaviors in employees of an agricultural and livestock company in Yasuj (2022).
+Background and Objective: The COVID-19 pandemic has been associated with a significant increase in anxiety and psychological distress across the population.
+Although mindfulness and coping strategies can reduce stress and negative emotions, death anxiety is often overlooked as one of the essential psychological consequences of this pandemic.
+This study aimed to investigate the relationship between death anxiety and safe behaviors in employees of an agricultural and livestock company in Yasuj, Iran, in 2022.

 Materials and Methods: This cross-sectional study was conducted in 2022.
-Data collection tools included demographic questionnaires, Templar Death Anxiety Scale, and Safe Behaviors Questionnaire.
-Data analysis was performed using SPSS version 26 software and Pearson correlation, ANOVA, and univariate and multivariate regression tests.
+Data collection tools included demographic questionnaires, the Templar Death Anxiety Scale, and the Safe Behaviors Questionnaire.
+Data analysis was performed using SPSS (version 26) through Pearson correlation, ANOVA, and univariate and multivariate regression.

 Conclusion: Death anxiety levels among employees were high during the COVID-19 pandemic.
-Employees who reported safer behaviors, greater age and work experience, and increased exposure to COVID-19-related stressors experienced higher levels of death anxiety.
-These findings underscore the need for targeted psychological interventions in conjunction with the promotion of safety behaviors in workplace settings.
+Employees who reported safer behaviors, greater age, and work experience, and increased exposure to COVID-19-related stressors experienced higher levels of death anxiety.
+These findings underscore the need for targeted psychological interventions alongside the promotion of safety behaviors in workplace settings.

 Type of Study: Research Article | Subject: Safety